itrocket-team/testnet_guides/celestia/bridge.md

 source $HOME/.bash_profile
 ~~~

-You can create your key for your node by following the cel-key instructions
+You can create your key for your node by following the cel-key instructions `you can use your orchestrator address`

 ~~~bash
 cd $HOME/celestia-node